Electrolux: Electrolux (1957–present)

+In 1957, Elektrolux changed its name to Electrolux.

 While Electrolux had bought several companies before the 1960s, that decade saw the beginnings of a new wave of M&A activity.
 The company bought ElektroHelios, Norwegian Elektra, Danish Atlas, Finnish Slev, and Flymo, et al., in the nine years from 1960 to 1969.
 It sold its American subsidiary to Consolidated Foods and exited the American market in 1968, only returning in 1974 when Electrolux acquired Eureka-Williams from National Union, one of the oldest names in the vacuum cleaner industry.
 Electrolux sold its vacuum cleaners using the Eureka brand name in North America until 2004.

 This style of growth continued through the 1990s, seeing Electrolux purchase scores of companies including, for a time, Husqvarna.

 Hans Werthén, President and later chairman of the board, led the strategic core of an increasingly decentralized Electrolux—and was instrumental to its rapid growth.

 While attempts to cut costs, centralise administration, and wring out economies of scale from Electrolux's operations were made in the 1960s and 1970s with the focus so firmly on growth, further company-wide restructuring efforts only began in the late 1990s.

-2000 to present

-In North America, the Electrolux name was long used by vacuum cleaner manufacturer Aerus LLC, originally established to sell Swedish Electrolux products.
+In North America, the Electrolux name was long used by vacuum cleaner manufacturer Aerus, originally established to sell Swedish Electrolux products.
 In 2000, Aerus transferred trademark rights back to the Electrolux Group, and ceased using the Electrolux name in 2004.

 Conversely, Electrolux-made vacuums carried the Eureka brand name, which Electrolux continued to use while also selling Electrolux branded vacuums after 2000.
 Electrolux USA customer service maintains a database of Electrolux made vacuums and provides a link to Aerus's website for the convenience of owners of Electrolux branded Aerus vacuums.

-Keith McLoughlin took over as president and CEO on January 1, 2011, and became the company's first non Swedish chief executive.
+Keith McLoughlin took over as president and CEO on 1 January 2011, and became the company's first non Swedish chief executive.

 In August 2011, Electrolux acquired from Sigdo Koppers the Chilean appliance manufacturer CTI obtaining several brands with the purchase including: Fensa, Gafa, Mademsa and Somela.

-On February 6, 2017, Electrolux announced that it had agreed to acquire Anova Applied Electronics, Inc., the U.S.-based provider of the Anova Precision Cooker.
+On 6 February 2017, Electrolux announced that it had agreed to acquire Anova Applied Electronics, the U.S.-based provider of the Anova Precision Cooker.

-On March 23, 2020, Electrolux completed the spin-off of its professional division, which the separated company incorporated as Electrolux Professional AB.
+On 23 March 2020, Electrolux completed the spin-off of its professional division, which the separated company incorporated as Electrolux Professional.

 In September 2023, it was announced Electrolux has sold its refrigerator manufacturing facility in Nyíregyháza to the Malmö-headquartered heat pump systems and technology company, Qvantum for €38 million.